 There was also the problem of maintaining the battery during winter storage to consider having suffered from a battery going flat during a winter, which resulted in the destruction of that battery.
 I investigate ways of prevention.
 One way was to remove the battery for the winter period and bring it home for periodic charging.
-This seemed a simple thing to do but was a bit of a hassle, it also meant that there was no back-up for the caravan’s alarm battery, if indeed that was necessary.
-I also thought that taking a 20 kg lump on a 90-mile round trip between our home and our caravan storage was something to avoid if at all possible.
+This seemed a simple thing to do but was a bit of a hassle, it also meant that there was no back-up for the caravan’s alarm battery, if needed.
+I also thought that taking a 23 kg lump on a 90-mile round trip between our home and our caravan storage was something to avoid if at all possible.

-Another possibility advocated was the installation of a small solar panel somehow connected to the battery, this solution had appeal to the ex-electrician that still resides somewhere in my inner recess.
+Another solution advocated was the installation of a small solar panel behind a window somehow connected to the battery, this solution had appeal to the ex-electrician that still resides somewhere in my inner recess.
 However the idea of erecting and removing an internal solar panel did not appeal, so, a decision was made to plonk a solar panel on the roof!

 Sticking my head up through one of the roof lights revealed that there isn’t, for it’s quite cluttered with roof lights, vents and an aerial.
-One has also to consider the inconvenient fact that a couple of wires have to be routed through the roof and down to the battery in some way, and I didn’t fancy them dangling from the middle of the ceiling.
+One has also to consider the inconvenient fact that a couple of wires have to be routed from the panel, through the roof and down to the battery in some way, and I didn’t fancy them dangling from the middle of the ceiling.

-The solution seemed to be to mount the panel close to the edge of the roof and route the cables into one of the overhead lockers.
+The solution seemed to be to mount the panel close to the edge of the caravan’s roof and route the cables into one of the overhead lockers.
 This would also have the practical benefit of making installation and maintenance simpler as the panel could then be reached from steps placed at side of the van.

-I then left it for 24 hrs for the glue to cure enough to retain the panel, even though this adhesive does remain flexible.
-Drilling through the roff, installing the cables through the roof gland box and sealing it with lashings of SikaFlex was straightforward.
-Less straight forward was the routing of the cables through to the batter box.
+I then left it for 24 hrs for the glue to cure sufficiently to retain the panel, even though this adhesive does remain flexible.
+Drilling through the roof, installing the cables through the roof gland box and sealing it with lashings of SikaFlex was straightforward.
+Less so was the routing of the cables through to the battery box.
 I used a couple of metres of white electrical mini-trunking to conceal the cable in the lockers and down the wall in a of our bedroom area corner.
 From there it was a case of threading it through the low-level kitchen fittings and appliances to a point adjacent to the battery box under the front seats.

-The controller was installed in an overhead locker where I could easily check its operation but also where the various flashing lights would not disturb our sleep.
+Initially the controller was installed in an overhead locker where I could easily check its operation but also where the various flashing lights would not disturb our sleep.